miker704/Strife/patches2.md

     - Finalized Styles and Conversion from SCSS Vars to CSS for server members list styles.
     - Finalized Styles and Conversion from SCSS Vars to CSS for delete friend confirmation modal styles.
     - Finalized Styles and Conversion from SCSS Vars to CSS for start conversation modal styles.
-    - Finalized Styles and Conversion from SCSS Vars to CSS for loading screen styles.
+    - Finalized Styles and Conversion from SCSS Vars to CSS for all styles for all loading screens.
+    - Finalized Styles and Conversion from SCSS Vars to CSS for Create dm modal.

 ## Backend Changes

 - Discord does allow channels with name of more than 100 characters long but instead of erroring out it splices the name after the 100 character and creates it.
 So changes to the backend to prevent channel if the name fails to fall in a specified range between 1 and 100 characters.